 Even though the Villa of the Birds is one of Alexandria’s most recent discoveries, in a city of beautiful antiquity it should definitely be on your ‘places to visit in Alexandria’ list!

-Unearthed as recently as 1998 by the Polish Archaeological Mission, Villa of the Birds in the northern Egyptian Mediterranean port city of Alexandria dates to the time of Emperor Hadrian (117AD – 138AD) is so named for it’s incredibly detailed pavement.
+Unearthed as recently as 1998 by the Polish Archaeological Mission, the Villa of the Birds in the Mediterranean port city of Alexandria dates to the time of Emperor Hadrian (117AD – 138AD) and is named for its incredibly detailed pavement.

 Around 10 metres below street level, the Roman villa complex also includes gymnasia, baths, an Odeon theatre and residential areas and even though fire damaged the mosaics in the late 300s it still covers 110 square metres.

 Tickets are available where you buy your tickets to the 13-white marble terraced-amphitheatre (the only Roman amphitheatre in Egypt) and information panels are dotted all over the complex that tells the incredible story of the Villa of the Birds.

 Excavations continue to uncover more in the area.
 In early 2010 the ruins of a Ptolemaic-era temple were uncovered along with statues of gods and goddesses, including a number of the cat goddess Bastet.